 Thanks to the highest per capita smartphone penetration rate in the region, a typical UAE home is witnessing this momentous transformation enabled by the increased adoption of smart technologies, they said.

-A recent surge in villa construction in the UAE has fuelled the growth of smart homes market led by Dubai, Abu Dhabi and Al Ain.
-During the forecast period, Dubai is forecast to grow at relatively higher CAGR on the back of government initiatives to build smart city in the region, according to 6Wresearch.
+A recent surge in villa construction in the UAE has fuelled the growth of the smart homes market led by Dubai, Abu Dhabi, and Al Ain.
+During the forecast period, Dubai is forecast to grow at a relatively higher CAGR on the back of government initiatives to build a smart city in the region, according to 6Wresearch.

 At Gitex Shopper, Sharaf DG, one of the region's largest retailers, is featuring a wide selection of smart home devices, including Google Smart Home Speaker powered by the Google Assistant and the Nest Thermostat for smart energy efficiency savings.

-Regional power retailer, Jumbo Electronics, is showcasing the latest smart home security devices, such as Grains keypad lock, which can operated with a fingerprint and Grains video door bell, which gives a real-time view of the door at any point, via a mobile application.
+Regional power retailer, Jumbo Electronics, is showcasing the latest smart home security devices, such as Grains keypad lock, which can be operated with a fingerprint and Grains video doorbell, which gives a real-time view of the door at any point, via a mobile application.